redis/ioredis/README.md

   Elapsed: 61,715.11 ms
 ```

-You can find the code at `benchmark.js`.
+You can find the code at `benchmark.js` and run it yourself using `npm run bench`.

 # Running tests